 Source: careers.govt.nz, 2019.

 Pay for plumbers, gasfitters and drainlayers varies depending on experience and where you work.

 - Apprentice/trainee plumbers, gasfitters and drainlayers usually start on the training or adult minimum wage.
-This increases as they gain skills and unit standards, and take on more responsibility.
+Their pay increases as they gain skills and unit standards.

 - Newly licensed plumbers, gasfitters and drainlayers usually earn $25 an hour.